The Christmas party is the worst bit of your job that no one warned you about.

 Although it is often a good indicator to know whether a free bar will be in place at the Christmas party, or if you’re going to be surviving the night on a ration of drinks tokens, it’s no certainty.

 Who knows, maybe your tight-fisted boss is saving the pennies to go ‘large’ at the Christmas Party.
-Either way, they’ll be wanting to impress the workforce, so expect a couple of free drinks at the very least and maybe even a free bar too, if you’re lucky.
+Either way, they’ll be wanting to impress your team, so expect a couple of free drinks at the very least and maybe even a free bar too, if you’re lucky.
 Be ready to take advantage.

 2. Keeping Your Job

 Obviously, turning up to your xmas party is not going to be the difference in whether you’ve still got a job in January, but there is some science behind it.